 Learn About Some of Our Features

-You can protect virtual machines (VMs) in vSphere environments running on any storage with the DRaaS Connector.
-With the DRaaS Connector in a vSphere environment (on-premises or cloud), you can back up VMs using protection groups which are replicated to the Scale-out Cloud File System (SCFS) using regularly scheduled snapshots.
+You can protect VMs in vSphere environments running on any storage with the DRaaS Connector.
+With the DRaaS Connector in a vSphere environment (on-premises or cloud), you can back up VMs using protection groups which are replicated to a cloud file system using regularly scheduled snapshots.
 You can define which snapshots to use if there is a disaster or planned recovery usiung DR plans.
 VMs captured in snapshots are then restarted on the recovery SDDC in VMware Cloud on AWS.

-VMware Cloud Disaster Recovery lets you deploy a recovery SDDC in VMware Cloud on AWS to use for recovery and testing of your DR plans.
-You can add hosts, new networks, request public IP addresses, configure NAT rules, and also delete the recovery SDDC.
+VMware Cloud Disaster Recovery lets you deploy a recovery SDDC in VMware Cloud on AWS (or add an existing SDDC) to use for recovery and testing of your DR plans.
+You can add hosts, clusters, new networks, request public IP addresses, configure NAT rules, and also delete the recovery SDDC.
 In the event of a disaster or planned recovery operation, you can recover VMs from your protected site to your recovery SDDC.

 Continuous DR plan health checks verify the integrity of a plan to ensure that any changes in the recovery operation environment do not invalidate the plan’s directives when the plan is run.
 Health checks also ensure that the specified protection groups continue to be live on the protected site, and are replicated successfully to the target site.
 Health checks run automatically every 30 minutes for activated plans.
 Plans can go out of health if any of their conditions are not accurate due to environmental or plan configuration changes.